Visa Vs. Mastercard: Titans In The Fintech Arena (NYSE:MA)

 So, we will continue to monitor developments related to Nets.
 However, it truly highlights my point about these companies needing to become diversified.
 In the words of Mastercard's management, they want to become "multi-railed".

-“This is really about continuation of Mastercard’s expansion into being a multi rail provider.”
+“This is really about continuation of Mastercard’s expansion into being a multi rail provider.” - Paul Stoddart, president of New Payment Platforms at Mastercard

 Another example of Mastercard diversifying its revenues was its acquisition of Ethoca, a technology solutions company that identifies and resolves digital fraudulent activity.
 Moreover, Mastercard now offers enhanced cross-border account transfers internationally through Transfast.